YES, Broken Relationships Can Really Hurt!

 30. Ask a mentor, a close friend, or even a counselor or pastor for their advice when needed about your situation.

-31. Remember that just because you are dating someone does not mean it will turn into a marriage.
+31. Keep in mind that just because you are dating someone does not mean it will turn into a marriage.

 32. Enjoy getting to know them as a brother or sister in Christ whether or not you stay together.